-In determining the size of the annual stock option and RSU grants to our named executive officers, our compensation committee, with the assistance from Radford, considers our company performance, individual performance, the potential for enhancing the creation of value for our stockholders, the amount of equity previously awarded to the named executive officers and the vesting terms of such prior awards, the company's broader organizational equity needs and overall dilution, as well as industry and peer group benchmark data.
+In determining the size of the annual stock option and RSU grants to our NEOs, our compensation committee, with the assistance from Radford, considers our company performance, individual performance, the potential for enhancing the creation of value for our stockholders, the amount of equity previously awarded to the NEOs and the vesting terms of such prior awards, the company's broader organizational equity needs and overall dilution, as well as industry and peer group benchmark data.
+We evaluate our equity award program on an annual basis to ensure that it appropriately links to our long-term performance by aligning the interests of our executives and our stockholders, remains competitive with industry and peer benchmarks and is consistent with our overall equity needs and dilution levels.

-Our compensation committee, or our board of directors, as applicable, made equity incentive awards in the form of stock options and RSUs to our named executive officers in the amounts set forth in the table below during 2018.
-In the case of each award, these grants were based on the named executive officer's existing equity incentive holdings, level of responsibility within our company, equity ownership in relation to the peer group benchmark, and the compensation committee's assessment (or our board of directors' assessment, in the case of our chief executive officer) of the named executive officer's individual performance and our overall company performance in the fiscal year 2018, in each case without reference to any specific metric.
+Our compensation committee, or our board of directors, as applicable, made annual equity incentive awards in the form of stock options and RSUs to our NEOs in the amounts set forth in the table below during 2019.
+In the case of each award, these grants were based on the NEO's existing equity incentive holdings, level of responsibility within our company, equity ownership in relation to the peer group benchmark, and the compensation committee's assessment (or our board of directors' assessment, in the case of our chief executive officer) of the NEO's individual performance and our overall company performance, in each case without reference to any specific metric.